Layout-Conditioned Autoregressive Text-to-Image Generation via Structured Masking: Experiments

 \subsubsection{Masking Strategy.}

 We first conduct an ablation study on the effectiveness of the proposed masking strategy.
-The model without GRPO-based post‑training (SMARLI‑SFT) is used as the baseline, and the results are reported in Tab.~\ref{tab: quantitative_results_on_mask}.
-We examine two variant masking strategies: (1) layout tokens are isolated from global prompt tokens (w/o LP), causing them to lose access to the semantic context provided by the global prompt; (2) layout tokens are no longer treated as independent units per object but are instead processed as a whole (w/o Local Causal).
-We observe a significant performance degradation on both variants, as shown in Tab.~\ref{tab: quantitative_results_on_mask}.
+The model without GRPO-based post‑training (SMARLI‑SFT) is used as the baseline, and the results are reported in \cref{tab:quantitative_results_on_mask}.
+We examine two variant masking strategies: (1) layout tokens are isolated from global prompt tokens (w/o LP); (2) layout tokens are no longer treated as independent units per object but are instead processed as a whole (w/o Local Causal).

-For the first variant, prohibiting layout tokens from attending to global prompt tokens in the attention significantly undermines the model’s ability to control object attributes during layout-aware generation, highlighting the critical role of global prompt tokens in enriching layout token semantic representations.
-For the second variant, each layout token attends not only to the global prompt tokens but also to the preceding layout tokens.
-Moreover, image tokens are not strictly constrained to attend only to layout tokens whose designated spatial regions encompass them.
-This indiscriminate integration of attribute and spatial information from different objects leads to performance degradation, particularly in spatial positioning metrics, while the effect on attribute alignment is relatively minor.
-We attribute this to the fact that layout tokens still attend to the global prompt, preserving access to rich semantic information.
+For the w/o LP, layout tokens are prohibited from attending to global prompt tokens.
+As a result, layout tokens cannot leverage the contextual semantic information provided by global prompt tokens, significantly undermining the model’s ability to control object attributes.
+As illustrated in \cref{fig:viz_mask_ablation}, it causes failures in attribute rendering, highlighting the critical role of Global Context Awareness.

+For w/o Local Causal, layout tokens attend to both global prompt tokens and preceding layout tokens, while image tokens are not restricted to their corresponding regions.
+This indiscriminate mixing of attribute and spatial information across objects degrades performance, especially in spatial metrics.
+As shown in \cref{fig:viz_mask_ablation}, it causes misaligned object spatial positioning and attribute confusion, underscoring the importance of Intra-object Coherence, Inter-object Isolation, and Region-wise Separation.